 Energy and water ombudsmen report data on consumer complaints regarding energy issues, including in relation to transfer delays and estimated bills.
 In NSW, South Australia, Queensland and Victoria, the number of complaints regarding transfer delays has decreased significantly in recent years.
-In most states, complaints regarding estimated reads remained relatively steady, with small increases or decreases.
-The exception is Victoria, where the significant reduction in complaints regarding estimates is consistent with the installation of advanced meters that reduce the need for estimated reads.
+Complaints regarding estimated reads have declined somewhat in South Australia and Queensland (but to a smaller extent than the decrease in complaints on transfer delays), while complaints in NSW increased significantly.
+In Victoria, there has been a significant reduction in complaints regarding estimates which is consistent with the installation of advanced meters that reduce the need for estimated reads.
 The figures are shown in the following table.

-Table 4.2 Ombudsmen data on complaints regarding transfer delays and estimated bills96
+Table 4.2 Ombudsmen data on complaints regarding transfer delays and estimated bills106

-State Type of complaint No. in 2013-14 No. in 2014-15 Change between years
+State Type of complaint No. in 2013-14 No. in 2015-16 Change between years

-NSW 97 Transfer delays 1,010 530 48% decrease
+NSW 107 Transfer delays 1,010 410 59% decrease

-Estimated bills 1,757 1,824 4% increase
+Estimated bills 1,757 2,820 60% increase

-SA 98 Transfer delays 450 257 43% decrease
+SA 108 Transfer delays 450 209 54% decrease

-Estimated bills 295 272 8% decrease
+Estimated bills 295 219 26% decrease

-QLD 99 Transfer delays 43 13 70% decrease
+QLD 109 Transfer delays 43 6 86% decrease

-Estimated bills 56 60 7% increase
+Estimated bills 56 41 27% decrease

-VIC 100 Transfer delays 1,320 531 60% decrease
+VIC 110 Transfer delays 1,320 388 71% decrease

-Estimated bills 2,080 1,188 43% decrease
+Estimated bills 2,080 476 77% decrease

-Note that the total number of complaints to ombudsmen (for all reasons) has fallen since 2013-2014 across the NEM, driven in part by better resolution of complaints at the retailer level.
-101
+Note that the total number of complaints to ombudsmen (for all reasons) has fallen since 2013-2014 across the NEM, driven in part by better resolution of complaints at the retailer level.111